top of page

 Anxiety & Stress

-Persistent worry, racing thoughts, panic responses, or physical tension can signal chronic nervous system activation.
+Persistent worry, racing thoughts, panic responses, or physical tension are not random—they are signs of a system stuck in ongoing activation.

 Burnout